Structure and responsibilities

 - Whistleblowing policy

 - Anti-Corruption Guidelines

 Management of our supply chain is integral to our quality assurance system.
 We need to ensure that our raw materials meet quality and reliability standards.
 We also work with our suppliers to implement improvements in their work practices.

 Our raw materials are grown and therefore sourced from countries worldwide.
 This naturally comes with a diverse mix of local rules and regulations, which can be challenging when it comes to prioritising sustainability and fair labour conditions.
 This is, of course, in contrast with Palsgaard's own ambitions and principles.
 The Responsible Sourcing Programme helps us to address some of these issues.

 In particular, influencing suppliers one or more links away is a challenge.
 However, our Corporate Code of Conduct and Supplier Code of Conduct establish requirements for suppliers and partners in business ethics, human rights and employee welfare.
 We ensure that our stance in this area is clear to all suppliers and we aim to maximise opportunities to influence them.

-The 2019 CSR report further details our commitments.
+Our CSR report further details our commitments.